This Sautéed Fiddlehead Ferns recipe is an easy way to enjoy this spring seasonal vegetable.

 The appearance of fiddlehead ferns at the grocery store is a sign of spring for me.
-Sometimes this foraged vegetable seems to be in the store for just a few weeks, but this year they lingered long enough for me to serve up here in early June.
+Sometimes this foraged vegetable seems to be in the store for just a few weeks, but sometimes they linger long enough for me to serve up here in early June.
 So if you find some of these curious shaped vegetables and aren’t sure what to do with them, I serve up the simple recipe for Sautéed Fiddlehead Ferns.

 Fiddlehead ferns are commonly found in the northeastern part of the United States, so it qualifies as a local vegetable for us.
 They are loaded with nutrients, providing a good source of antioxidants, omega-3 and omega-6 essential fatty acids–see this source for more nutritional information.